bakerag1/whiskey-row-brew-club/site/content/styles/bjcp/2021/28C-Wild Specialty Beer.md

 ## Commercial Examples
 Cascade Bourbonic Plague, Jester King Atrial Rubicite, New Belgium Dominga Mimosa Sour, New Glarus Wisconsin Belgian Red, Russian River Supplication, The Lost Abbey Cuvee de Tomme

+## Entry Instructions
+Entrant must specify anySpecialty-Type Ingredient (e.g., fruit, spice, herb, or wood) used.
+Entrant must specify eithera description of the beer, identifying yeast or bacteria used and either a Base Style, or the ingredients, specs, or target character of the beer.
+A general description of the special nature of the beer can cover all the required items.